Mikroways/reveal-md-common/README.md

 ## Common configurations

 * **`reveal-md.json`:** this file allows a [reveal-md](https://github.com/webpro/reveal-md)
-  project to set common configurations.
+  dproject to set common configurations.
 * **`preproc.js`:** reveal-md preprocessor to be used within reveal-md presentations.
 It allows to easily import code sinppets from external files, other Markdown files, set slides styles, audio slides, and more.
+* **`src/js/script.js`:** main javascript to load all plugins and custom scripts.

 ## Usage